CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/participatory_processes.md

 # Participatory processes

 Participatory processes are fundamental for the assessment of climate risk and are thus located at the very heart of the CLIMAAX Framework.
 They allow for inclusion of multiple bottom-up aspects that are relevant to undertake a comprehensive CRA and ensure that diverse knowledge systems and interests are recognized and reflected — especially those of groups most affected by climate change — thus making assessment outcomes more legitimate and actionable.
 Integrating principles of social justice, equity, and inclusivity throughout a CRA also strengthens the foundation for risk management and adaptation planning.
 An inclusive and participatory **co-creation** approach, where all knowledge holders have the possibility to engage with their contributions fully respected ([Van Aalst, Cannon and Burton, 2008](https://doi.org/10.1016/j.gloenvcha.2007.06.002)) is therefore strongly recommended.
-This process therefore ranges from involving stakeholders across all CRA stages, to system scoping to designing actionable solutions.
+This process therefore ranges from involving stakeholders across all CRA stages, to system scoping, to designing actionable solutions.
 In summary, participation and stakeholder engagement can:

 - Improve the quality and fairness of assessments and decisions by recognizing and incorporating a rich knowledge about territorial dynamics, culture, constraints, contingencies as well as the social context — thus reflecting a wide range of perspectives.
 - Increase the legitimacy and acceptance of the CRA process and decision-making outcomes by reflecting the best and most comprehensive available knowledge.